 Pomegranate is a delicious fruit (one of my favorites - except for the hassle of peeling) with many beneficial compounds.
-Pomegranate has substances, such as polyphenols, that have antioxidant, anti-viral, and anti-tumor activity.
-Pomegranate may also be helpful in maintaining healthy cholesterol and triglyceride levels, and a recent study indicates pomegranate has compounds that play a role in osteoarthritis and prostate health.
+The fruit has substances, such as polyphenols, that have antioxidant, anti-viral, and anti-tumor activity.
+Pomegranate may also be helpful in maintaining healthy cholesterol and triglyceride levels, and a recent study indicates it has compounds that play a role in osteoarthritis and prostate health.

-Pomegranate is available, of course, as a fruit; as fruit juice, and in
+Pomegranate is available, of course, as a fruit; as fruit juice, in extract form

-Recommendation: Take 1 or 2 pomegranate capsules daily with food or
+Recommendation: Take 1 to 4 pomegranate capsules daily with food or water

 You may also consider other healthy herbs and